top of page

 Shipping Request

+Rest assured!
 We have a secure address for delivery.

-Your item will be stored safely & included in your welcome pack at check-in
+Your item will be stored safely & included in your welcome pack at check-in ready for photo day!

-You can find these details posted on your Ticket ;)
+You'll find these details posted on your Ticket ;)

-Introducing Roopu Shirt Navigators
+Roopu Shirt Navigators

-Meet the creators who collaborated on our Whānau T-shirts and the logo behind it.
+Meet the creators who collaborated on our logo and the design behind our whānau T-shirts.

 bottom of page